conradfr/NameGuess/README.md

 ## Todo

-Update to a recent LiveView version with components.
+Update to a more recent LiveView version, with components.